tuanlda78202/cvps23/README.md

 # Salient Object Detection for Korean Name Card
 This is the source code for the project "Salient Object Detection for Korean Name Card" of the course "Computer Vision" Summer 2023.

+## Abstract
+Currently, existing image segmentation tasks mainly focus on segmenting objects with specific characteristics, e.g., salient, camouflaged, meticulous, or specific categories.
+Most of them have the same input/output formats, and barely use exclusive mechanisms designed for segmenting targets in their models, which means almost all tasks are dataset-dependent.
+Thus, it is very promising to formulate a category-agnostic DIS task for accurately segmenting objects with different structure complexities, regardless of their characteristics.
+Compared with semantic segmentation, the proposed DIS task usually focuses on images with single or a few targets, from which getting richer accurate details of each target is more feasible.

 In this project, we will investigate the powerful of salient object detection in the real world by experimenting it over a various methods to see whether and how it works with Korean Name Card dataset.